Frequently Asked Questions

 Choose the Sign Up button or the Raising Capital button.
 You can sign up as an issuer using your LinkedIn or Facebook credentials, or you can create an account using your email address and a secure password.
 Be sure to select the Raising Capital option for how you plan to use your account, and agree to the Terms of Service.
 When you create an account, you will receive an automated email to verify and activate your account.
 You must click the link in this email before proceeding.
 If you have not received this activation email, please contact us at email@example.com.
 After verifying your email, you will be asked to complete the issuer application.
 A member of the FundingNomad team will contact you shortly to discuss your application.

-As part of the investment process, you will be asked to indicate how much you want to invest and you will be asked to sign a commitment document online.
-This commitment document is a legally binding document that says that you are agreeing to make an investment.
-You can complete this document right from your computer or mobile device, by filling in the indicated fields and signing the signature field using your finger on your trackpad or mobile screen, your mouse, or by choosing the type-to-sign option (which will generate a signature for you).
+As part of the investment process, you indicate how much you want to invest and then you will be asked to sign an Investment Request document online, that summarizes your investment request and indicates that you are agreeing to make an investment.
+You can digitally sign this document right from your computer or mobile device, by filling in the indicated fields and signing the signature field using your finger on your trackpad or mobile screen, your mouse, or by choosing the type-to-sign option (which will generate a signature for you).
 You will receive a copy of any documents you sign online and you can review them from your personal dashboard.

 FOR INVESTORS IN THE USA